Introduction: Why Iron for Kids Is So Important

 Get your child tested by a pediatrician if they exhibit these symptoms.

-Explore more: Iron Deficiency Symptoms in Women – Symptoms may overlap with children.
+Explore more: Iron Deficiency Symptoms in Women – Symptoms may overlap with those in children.

 What Happens if Kids Don’t Get Enough Iron?